ctschroeder/tutorials/get-started-with-tableau-master/getting-started-with-tableau-public.md

 [1]: images/getting-started-with-tableau-public/choose-your-data-source.png

+### 1b.
+Understanding your data

+Look at your data!
+It should look like a spreadsheet.
+What is this dataset?
+What information do you have?

+*Advanced: You can click on some different places in the column headers to format your data inside Tableau, including telling Tableau what kind of data you have.
+You don't need to do this now, but I'm telling you so you can play around with it later if you want,*

 ## 2. Create a sheet

-Tableau will open your file.
-It should look pretty familiar!
 In Tableau, you begin visualizing data by creating a **Sheet**.
 Do that by clicking on the orange **Sheet** button in the lower left-hand corner.

 ![][2]